logto-io/docs/docs/docs/recipes/protect-your-api/README.md

 ```

 Now you have your application well equipped.
-All the requests from a log-in user through your application will be well-authorized.
+All the requests from a sign-in user through your application will be well-authorized.
 Let's go back to your server-side and block out those anonymous attempts.

 ## Parse and Validate the API request's authorization